imightexist/MinecraftJS/README.md

 # minecraft-websocket
-a nodejs minecraft bot that uses minecraft-protocol
+a nodejs minecraft server that takes requests from a websocket server